 University resources, including funds, property, event spaces, and information technology like computers and websites, should not be used for individual or personal political activity.
 Individuals may not host political events on University property—or use University funds, information technology, or other resources to plan or promote such events—in their capacities as private citizens.
 Schools, colleges, and academic and administrative departments within the University may not sponsor or host partisan political events, and may not use University property or resources for such events.

 For additional guidance, please review a copy of the University’s policy on partisan political activity.
-Please also review the University’s policy governing events on University property.
+Please review the University’s policy governing events on University property.

-No public or governmental funds are to be used for lobbying activity, which includes travel expenses and any expenses related to preparing for meetings or other communications with public officials.
+No public or governmental funds may be used for lobbying activity, which includes travel expenses and any expenses related to preparing for meetings or other communications with public officials.
 This includes all federal sponsored research funds.
 For example, faculty or staff may travel to Washington, D.C., in connection with a federally sponsored program; however, they may not engage in lobbying activity during that time if federal funds are used to pay for travel, meals, and lodging.

 For more information about the University’s obligations as a registered lobbyist organization, please see the University’s policy on lobbying and other interactions with government officials.

-D. Gifts and Meals
+E. Gifts and Meals

-With few exceptions, University policy and federal and state law prohibit the giving of gifts to elected officials or government employees.
+With few exceptions, University policy and federal and state law prohibit the giving of gifts to public officials or other government employees.
 Gifts include but are not limited to athletic tickets, meals, travel, entertainment, or lodging.
 Also not allowed are tokens of appreciation or recognition, or providing travel or meals related to official University events or business, without first contacting the Office of Government and Community Relations.
 For more information about gifts, please see the University gift policy.

 Michele G. Wheatly